EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 ## Contributor Responsibilities

 When contributing to this project, please keep in mind the following:
+- Ensure your page’s **purpose, accuracy, and references** align with the Quality Principles above.
 - Follow our [**Page Style Guidelines**][page-style-guidelines] for the sake of page consistency.
 - Check our [**Metadata Guidelines**][metadata-guidelines] in order to be able to fill in the data and page metadata and to format the layout correctly.
 - Make sure that the content you provide respects copyright.